Temperance-Godwin/PRODUCT-USAGE-ANALYSIS/README.md

 SELECT 'Bank Loans', COUNT(*) FROM banking_data WHERE Bank_Loans > 0
 ORDER BY USERS DESC;
 ```
+Credit Cards and Foreign Currency Accounts are used by 100% of clients, while Checking and Savings Accounts are the least used, with 2,966 users out of 3,000.

 2. Product usage by income group
 ```sql